 All of our chefs and experts admitted personal preferences when it came to their favourite olive oils, so there was very little consensus on one oil being better than the others.
 But Belazu’s “early harvest” extra virgin olive oil (often abbreviated EVOO) came recommended by two people, who said it was useful for both cooking and as a finishing oil.
 Joshua Pattison, founder of Bill & Beak in Camden Market, told us it was one of his go-to oils for “dressing dishes and dipping ridiculous amounts of bread into.”
 The “early harvest” refers to the fact this kind of olive is picked earlier than usual — October or November rather than December or January (the exact time will depend on the altitude of the region in question).
 This earlier harvest (which is sometimes referred to as “premium quality” olive oil) produces a fresher, more vibrant taste, and will also be more golden in colour due to the olive not having ripened fully.
 Pattison says the oil is “cold-pressed in Catalonia by their olive oil partner, Eduard, from olives that grow on his family farm, where he crushes them the old-fashioned way, with huge granite stones.”

+This oil is also popular with Strategist readers, who bought it in droves last year (it made our most-bought list twice, in August and October, and was the fifth-best-selling item on the site during Black Friday weekend).
 Though Pattison likes using it as a finishing oil, it was also recommended by Grammenos for its cooking qualities.
 “We use this oil in-house for marinating,” he says, “it has a light flavour, with notes of grass and pepper.”

 Luke French, chef and owner of JÖRO in Sheffield, told us about this Greek EVOO from Navarino Icons which he praised for its versatility.
 “It’s the best olive oil I’ve ever tasted,” he admitted.
 “I use it in a lot of dressings and marinades at the restaurant.
 It’s a super-grassy, buttery-tasting olive oil, with a lovely green-peppery note, and it’s bright green in colour.”
 During the hotter days in the summer, French says this olive oil is even good in deserts.
 “I actually serve it on Tahitian vanilla ice cream with 20-year-old mirin.”
 [Editor’s note: this product is currently sold out].